-- 7.1 Historic porches are protected. - 7.2 Porches on protected facades may not be enclosed.
-It is recommended that existing enclosed porches on protected facades be restored to their historic appearance. - 7.3 Historic columns, detailing, railings, and trim on porches are protected.

-7.4 Porch floors must be concrete.
-Porch floors may not be covered with carpet or paint.
+- 7.1 Historic porches and balconies on protected facades are protected. - 7.2 Porches and balconies on protected facades may not be enclosed.
+It is recommended that existing enclosed porches on protected facades be restored to their historic appearance. - 7.3 Historic columns, detailing, railings, and trim on porches and balconies are protected. - 7.4 Porch floors must be concrete or stone.
+Porch floors may not be painted or covered with carpet.
 A clear sealant is acceptable on porch floors.